veryheavypickle/yodas/README.md

 TODO
 ====
 1. In Yoda class, add option to have other variables like a `key: list`, or `key: dict` rather than just `str: str`
-2. In Yoda class, add option to have custom questions, similar to what is implemented in Menu()
+2. In Yoda class, add option to have custom questions rather than just reading keys
 3. In Menu class, add argument management
-4. Fix camelCaseSplit() where `thisIsATest` results in `This Is ATest`
+4. Fix `camelCaseSplit()` where `thisIsATest` results in `This Is ATest`
-5. Add multiple language support
+6. In Menu class, add a `remove()` function to remove a menu item

 Changelog
 =========